 The California State University requires each entering undergraduate, except those who qualify for an exemption, to take the CSU Entry Level Mathematics (ELM) examination and the CSU English Placement Test (EPT) prior to enrollment.
 These placement tests are not a condition for admission to the CSU, but they are a condition of enrollment.
 These examinations are designed to identify entering students who may need additional support in acquiring college entry-level English and mathematics skills necessary to succeed in CSU baccalaureate-level courses.
-Undergraduate students who do not demonstrate college-level skills both in English and in mathematics will be placed in appropriate remedial programs and activities during the first term of their enrollment.
-Students placed in remedial programs in either English or mathematics must complete all remediation in their first year of enrollment.
+Undergraduate students who do not demonstrate college-level skills both in English and in mathematics must take remedial coursework.
+Students taking remedial courses in either English or mathematics must complete all remediation in their first year of enrollment.
 Failure to do so may result in denial of enrollment for future terms.

 Students may register for the EPT and/or ELM at their local CSU campus.
-Questions about test dates and registration materials at Cal Maritime may be addressed to Office of Admission, 707/654-1300.
+Questions about test dates and registration materials at Cal Maritime may be addressed to Office of Admissions, 707-654-1330.